Coping With Worries About the Coronavirus

 - Tell yourself, “Well, at least…”

 We can’t control the random worries that pop into our heads, but we have a lot of control over the thought that follows that first “What if…?”
 Focusing on how things could be worse can help you keep current circumstances in perspective.
 Well, at least the survival rates of COVID-19 are pretty good.
-Well, at least children aren’t spreaders.
+Well, at least children don't usually get serious cases.
 Well, at least…

 - Focus on doing your part